binchencoder/grpc-skylb/README.md

-# skylb-server
+# grpc-skylb

-SkyLB Server: an external gRPC load balancer based on SkyDNS.
+gRPC SkyLB: an external gRPC load balancer based on SkyDNS.
 Implemented in the Java language.